personium/legacy-docs/en/plugin-developer/Personium_AuthenticationPluginDeveloperManual.md

 ![Plugin behavior](./images/plugin_01.png "PluginBehavior")

 　1. Plugin initialization processing
-　   Plugin Manager is called in the DcCoreApplication class and reads all plugins.
+　   PluginManager is called in the PersoniumCoreApplication class and reads all plugins.

 　2. Call authentication process
 　   In the TokenEndPointResouce class, select the target GrantType Plugin.